-Geopacific cannot and does not give any assurance that the results, performance or achievements expressed or implied by the forward-looking statements contained in this announcement will actually occur and investors are cautioned not to place undue reliance on these forward-looking statements.
-Geopacific does not undertake to update or revise forward-looking statements, or to publish prospective financial information in the future, regardless of whether new information, future events or any other factors affect the information contained in this announcement, except where required by applicable law and stock exchange listing requirements.
+Geopacific cannot and does not give any assurance that the results, performance or achievements expressed or implied by the forwardlooking statements contained in this report will actually occur and investors are cautioned not to place undue reliance on these forwardlooking statements.
+Geopacific does not undertake to update or revise forward-looking statements, or to publish prospective financial information in the future, regardless of whether new information, future events or any other factors affect the information contained in this report, except where required by applicable law and stock exchange listing requirements.
 The Woodlark Gold Project is permitted by the Papua New Guinea Government, subject to meeting the conditions of the licence.